-Masibambane College is an Anglican Diocesan school initiated and supported by Education Africa and St John’s College.
+Masibambane College founded by Education Africa and partnered with St John’s College.
 The school initially started out as a primary school whose construction was funded primarily by the City of Vienna.
 The year 2010 saw the official opening of the Masibambane College High School whose construction was funded by CEDAR Foundation (Canada).

 Masibambane College is situated in Orange Farm, an enormous township situated about 50km south of Johannesburg, South Africa.